 (7) "Pilot project" or "project" means the medicaid medical savings account pilot project established by [sections 1 through 10].

-NEW SECTION.
 Section 3.
 Medicaid medical savings accounts -- pilot project elements -- project timelines -- contracts.
 (1) The department shall design a pilot project in accordance with [section 4] and this section for the use of medical savings accounts in conjunction with the Montana medicaid program.
 The department shall establish and administer the medical savings account and high-deductible health care coverage parts of the pilot project following approval of the waivers requested by the department pursuant to [section 6].

 (2) The pilot project consists of the following elements:

 (a) a design plan prepared by the department pursuant to a contract required by [section 4];

 (b) a request submitted by the department pursuant to [section 6] to the U.S. health care financing administration for waivers, pursuant to 42 U.S.C.
 1315, of requirements of Title XIX of the Social Security Act, 42 U.S.C.
 1396, et seq.;

 (c) establishment, funding, and management by the department pursuant to a contract required by [section 7] of medical savings accounts for participants chosen pursuant to [section 5];

 (d) high-deductible health care coverage purchased by contract by the department in accordance with [section 8] for each participant for each fiscal year during the time of the pilot project;